 THEME: SECOND CHANCE

-Lord Jesus, I am in need of a second chance right now!
-You gave the thief on the cross who repented a second chance and favoured him with the joy of paradise!
-Mercifully, therefore, overlook my many sins, and give me today the joy of a second chance!
+Beloved, let us request for our second chance right now (pray with me): Lord Jesus, I am in need of a second chance right now!
+You gave the thief on the cross who repented a second chance and the joy of Paradise!
+I, therefore, humbly beseech You to overlook my many sins and give me today the joyful relief of a second chance!
 Amen!

 By Very Rev. Fr.
 John Louis

 Credit: Lost And Found is a painting by Greg Olsen